blur702/kevinalthaus-com-oct/DEPLOYMENT.md

 - `ENCRYPTION_KEY` - Random 32-byte hex string
 - `PLUGIN_SIGNATURE_SECRET` - Random 32-byte hex string
 - `ADMIN_PASSWORD` - Change default admin password
+- `COOKIE_SAMESITE` - Cookie SameSite policy (see Cookie Security below)

+### Cookie Security

+The `COOKIE_SAMESITE` setting controls the SameSite attribute for authentication cookies:

+- **`lax` (default)**: Recommended for most deployments.
+Provides CSRF protection while allowing cookies on top-level navigation (e.g., clicking links from external sites).
+Best balance of security and usability.

+- **`strict`**: Maximum CSRF protection.
+Cookies are never sent on cross-site requests.
+Use when your application never needs to be accessed via cross-site links.

+- **`none`**: Required for cross-domain authentication (e.g., subdomain scenarios). **Important**: When set to `none`, the `secure` flag is automatically enabled, **requiring HTTPS**.
+Will not work over HTTP.
+Only use when you need cross-site cookie sending and have HTTPS properly configured.

+**Production Recommendation**: Use `lax` for single-domain deployments behind HTTPS.
+Use `none` only for legitimate cross-domain scenarios with HTTPS enforced.

 ### Connection String